freon4dsl/Freon-documentation/docu-content/010_Documentation/030_Defining_an_Editor/090_External_Components/+page.md

 In this version of Freon it is possible to include UI components that are not native to Freon.
 For instance, you can define your own components, or use components from a UI component library.
-As Freon is built using the [Svelte](https://svelte.dev/) UI framework, all external components should either be Svelte components, or components that are wrapped in a Svelte component.
+As Freon is built using the <a href="https://svelte.dev/" target="_blank">Svelte</a> UI framework, all external components should either be Svelte components, or components that are wrapped in a Svelte component.

 In general, there are three forms in which an external component can be present in a Freon projection: